markcaron/soccer-drills/drills/rondo.md

 - Pay attention: everyone should pay attention and be ready for a pass
 - Support: encourage players to provide support to their neighbor who receives the ball
 - Support for younger or less advanced players: talk about "flexing" the circle some (obtuse triangles) to make the pass eaiser for their neighbor
-- Think quick: players should think as quickly as possible
+- Think quick: players should think as quickly as possible, and recognize where passing options are available *before* receiving the ball
 - Receiving: players should receive/trap the ball "open" (hips) to where they'd like to make the next pass.
 Watch for players' touches that keep them closed off and facing the player who just passed them the ball
 - First touch: encourage good first touches that allow for a positive next touch or easy pass
 - Communication: everyone should be communicating on/off the ball